scylladb/gocqlx/README.md

 * [gocql project](https://github.com/gocql/gocql), licensed under the BSD license
 * [sqlx project](https://github.com/jmoiron/sqlx), licensed under the MIT license

-Apache®, Apache Cassandra®,  are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.
+Apache®, Apache Cassandra® are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.
 No endorsement by The Apache Software Foundation is implied by the use of these marks.